ahmedelhappy/Web_Learning_Journey/js2/notes/notes2.md

 Uses class-based inheritance with a fixed memory layout — each object contains all parent data and methods, making it faster but uses more memory.
 * JavaScript → Flexible but slower:
 Uses prototype-based inheritance where objects share methods via prototypes — this makes it more memory-efficient but slower due to runtime lookups.
+* Factory Function → A regular function that creates and returns an object.

 CODE 1
 ```js